xinglin/hugo-site/content/blog/spdk-optane-zssd.md

 date = "2018-05-10"
 +++

 Finally got some time to test out Intel Optane SSD and Samsung ZSSD with SPDK.
 Once again, I compared performance numbers from SPDK with Linux block device.
 Here are some numbers.
+The experiments were run in a Ubuntu14.04 server and we tested 4KiB random read performance.

 # Intel Optane SSD
 | Metric | SPDK    | /dev/nvme1n1 |